ndarville/workfolio/README.md

         data_dir: data

+7. Go to the settings of your repo, `github.com/{{ github_username }}/your_repo/settings` under Options and GitHub GitHub Pages.

+    There, check the box on **Enforce HTTPS**.
+You can also set the custom domain here, which is handled by the `CNAME` file in your repo.

 Your site should eventually be updated to reflect the changes with the feed available at

     https://{{ github_username }}.github.io/links.atom

 Congrats on your new site!

-**NB:** Remember to link to the *HTTPS* version of you website, as GitHub Pages does not redirect from HTTP automatically.
-(If you forget or don’t understand what this means, it’s not the end of the world.)

 Can I use a custom domain name?
 -------------------------------